Indiana among worst for student loan defaults

 Since the federal data is on a time lag, Charlee Beasor, communications director for the Indiana Commission for Higher Education, said Indiana has already made some improvements in the metric.

-Beasor said newer data available to the state shows approximately a 4 percentage point improvement in the default rate.
+Beasor said the state is helped by a 4 percentage-point improvement in the default rate at Ivy Tech University.

-One factor helping the statewide rate was that ITT Technical Institute, an Indiana-headquartered for-profit college with many defaults, closed in 2016.
+ITT Technical Institute, an Indiana-headquartered for-profit college with many defaults, closed in 2016, and is still included in the data, meaning that future reports should have improved statewide figures.

 Beyond that, the state implemented a program in recent years requiring colleges and universities to annually mail out student debt letters, detailing how much a student has borrowed and what their estimated monthly repayment might be.